tomek-he-him/stereo/Readme.md

 Create your own slim and powerful event emitter.

 *Note: I’m very tied up with work at the moment.
-I’m using this library in my own projects, but I still need a while to document it, set up coverage reports, and do the marketing :) [Ideas and questions are very welcome](http://github.com/tomekwi/stereo/issues).*
+I’m using this library in my own projects, but I still need a while to document it, do coverage reports, changelog and the marketing :) [Ideas and questions are very welcome](http://github.com/tomekwi/stereo/issues).*